 - For children in the United States under age 14, heatstroke is the second most common cause of death, after car crashes.

-- A child’s body heats three to five times faster than an adult’s, making a child more likely to die in a hot car.
+- Children’s body temperature heats three to five times faster than adults', making a child more likely to die in a hot car.

 - Between 1998 and 2002, California saw the most cases of pediatric vehicular stroke, followed by Texas and Florida.